-We trust natural, and we find this word all over, however what was natural 100 years ago is different from what is natural now.
+We trust natural, and we find this word all over, however what is the difference between natural and synthetic today?
+What was natural 100 years ago is different from what is natural now.

 100 years ago our ancestors were doing their washing by hand using animal derived soap.
 There were very few cars and no plastic and modern comforts around.
 It would have been a very straight forward answer: from nature.
 Today, thanks to science and technology, it is far more complicated, yet it is important to know the difference so that you get your expectations and choices straight.

 So how do we go about the difference between natural, synthetic and naturally derived cosmetics?
 This key question can be answered by looking at either

 -the molecular structure of a raw material (if the molecule is found in nature)